Nothing is more pathetic than working hard on your book and publishing it only to find out that no one is interested in it.

 Connecting with readers

 Some authors just share their ideas in their books and leave it at that.
-The book stands in isolation without any action items for the readers, so they just move on after reading and you have lost a potential fan because there is no way to connect with you for them.
+The book stands in isolation with no actions for the readers, so they just move on after reading and you have lost a potential fan because there is no way to connect with you for them.

 Turning that into a loyal following group depends on your consistency in engaging the audience with what they ask for.
 Here are some ideas that could bring your readers to know you better and get closer to you.